jpvelez/restaurant_inspection_analysis/README.md

 I was also concerned about false matches, so inspected every one of the 415 matches I found.
 Only 7 out of 415 matches, or 1.6%, were clearly false or ambiguous matches.
 This number was small enough that I did not remove these false/ambiguous restaurants from the analysis dataset.

+Lastly, 72 out of the 415 matching records had inspection outcome 'Pass w/ Conditions.'
+I filtered these records out so as to only analyze mean ratings for restaurants that passed and failed inspections, so the **n = 343** for the analysis.

+**Did you account for selection effects?**

+It's possible that certain types of restaurants are less likely to be on Yelp, and thus less likely to end up in the analysis sample, which could bias the results.

+For example, it could be that 'low quality' restaurants are more likely to pass inspection, but also less likely to be on Yelp.
+This would mean fewer low yelp ratings in the analysis dataset, which would inflate the mean rating for failed restaurants.
+If this is going on, then the observed difference is mean is a conservative estimate of the real difference in means, which is acceptable.

+The hit rate for passing restaurants in the randomized yelp querying list is 45.7% (263 / 576).
+It's 48.5% for failing restaurants.
+That's not very significant difference.
+Also, the hit rate for passing restaurants is lower than it is for failing restaurants, which is the opposite of the selection bias story above.
+So I'm not too worried.

 **Why did you need to use a t-test to answer the question?**